Nadine Lambert

-Nadine Murphy Lambert (October 21, 1926 – April 26, 2006) was an American psychology and education professor.
+Nadine Murphy Lambert (October 21, 1926 – April 26, 2006) was an American psychologist and educator.
 She founded the school psychology program at the University of California, Berkeley, created new instruments for school psychology use, and studied the course of children with attention deficit hyperactivity disorder (ADHD).
 Lambert was a member of the board of directors of the American Psychological Association from 1984 to 1987.